vinitshetty/LangProject/README.md

-# LangProject — Simple educational examples for MistralAI integrations
+# LangProject — Simple educational examples for MistralAI and LangWatch Integration

 Friendly, minimal project demonstrating four ways to call a MistralAI LLM and integrate with LangWatch for tracing and metrics.

+Tools used: MistralAI (model provider), LangWatch (tracing & monitoring), LangChain (LLM orchestration), LiteLLM (provider wrapper), and ChainLit (streaming chat frontend).

+Project integrations shown in this repository are implemented using the tools listed above.

 This repository is intentionally small and educational — it's a learning aid showing example wrappers for: